Please Select Your Location

 Will my frames scratch the VR headset lenses?

 It’s possible, especially if you have large or sharp-edged frames.
-To avoid scratches, use a gasket spacer (if included) and slide the headset on slowly and carefully.
+To avoid scratches, use a gasket spacer (like the one that comes with VIVE Focus Vision) and slide the headset on slowly and carefully.

 What is the maximum frame size a VR headset can accommodate?